MINING FOR JUSTICE

-Bestselling author Kathleen Ernst writes award-winning mysteries as well as historical fiction and non-fiction for adults and young readers.
+Bestselling author Kathleen Ernst writes award-winning mysteries, historical fiction, and non-fiction for adults and young readers.

 Kathleen's work has earned numerous honors, including two lifetime writing achievement awards, an Emmy for educational television, as well as an Edgar Allan Poe and multiple Agatha Christie mystery award nominations.